 “If, on the other hand, failure of one element would lead to the failure of another element (because it cannot take the increase in loading) and so on, we have a lack of robustness and the potential for progressive collapse.”

 When the failure of a single element threatens the overall stability of the building and could precipitate a wider building collapse, the recommendation would be that the building remains unoccupied until works are carried out to make it safe.
 However, it is more likely that an EPB has only local weaknesses, which do not threaten the overall stability of the building but are likely to cause local damage to a limited area.
-Andrew says that’s why it’s so important to engage the services of a Chartered Structural Engineer.
+That’s why it’s so important to engage the services of a Chartered Structural Engineer.

 “We may determine that local propping or isolation will be sufficient to temporarily address the situation and enable continued partial building occupancy.
 We would recommend repairs to the affected area/s that, once made, will allow the building to be restored to full use.